-Historically, when accounting for uncertainty in income taxes, we have not incurred any interest or penalties associated with tax matters and no interest or penalties were recognized during the three months ended March 31, 2017.
+Historically, when accounting for uncertainty in income taxes, we have not incurred any interest or penalties associated with tax matters and no interest or penalties were recognized during the three and six months ended June 30, 2017.
 However, we have adopted a policy whereby amounts related to penalties associated with tax matters are classified as general and administrative expense when incurred and amounts related to interest associated with tax matters are classified as interest income or interest expense.

 We have incurred net operating losses in certain past years.
-Given the uncertainty created by our loss history, as well as the ongoing uncertain economic outlook for our industry as well as capital and geographic spending, we expect to continue to limit the recognition of net deferred tax assets and accounting for uncertain tax positions and maintain the tax valuation allowances.
 We continue to maintain a valuation allowance for the full amount of the net deferred tax asset balance associated with our net operating losses and credit carryforwards, as sufficient uncertainty exists regarding our ability to realize such tax assets in the future.
-There were \$230,000 and \$214,000 of unrecognized tax benefits related to uncertain tax positions and related valuation allowance as of March 31, 2017 and 2016, respectively.
+There were \$234,000 and \$226,000 of unrecognized tax benefits related to uncertain tax positions and related valuation allowance as of June 30, 2017 and December 31, 2016, respectively.